-Then we analyze the effect of orders on Event, which is another important factor in this data.
-According to our statistics, for 7.8\% test samples\footnote{We have also tried other data with different percentages, e.g.~25\%, and the results are similar.}, there exists some permutation that violates our constraints such as no overlapping.
+Then we analyze the effect of the order on Event, which is another important factor in this data.
+According to our statistics, there are about 7.8\% test samples\footnote{We have also tried other data with different percentages, e.g.~25\%, and the results are similar.} exist certain permutations that violate our constraints such as no overlapping.
 That is to say, these samples are order sensitive.
-Even if the algorithm finds all correct atomic transformations, it will still make some mistakes without carefully considering the order among these transformations.
+Even if a model is able to find all correct atomic transformations, the result still could be wrong without carefully considering an order to arrange them.
 Table~\ref{tab:order} shows the results on these order sensitive samples, where EO is directly defined to measure the influence of order, LAcc and Acc are just listed for reference.
-From the results, we can see that EO for the human is zero.
-Therefore, once humans find all correct transformations, they are easy to figure out the orders.
-However, for all the models, the EO values are larger than zero, which indicates a clear effect of the order on the reasoning process.
-In order to find out how large is the effect, i.e., whether $0.0915\sim0.1701$ means a large deviation, we perform 100 random experiments.
-Specifically in each run, we randomly assign a transformation order to each order sensitive test sample.
-As a result, the averaged EO value is 0.5008, which could be viewed as an upper bound of an order error.
-Therefore, the current deep learning models have some ability to tackle the orders, but there is still some room for improvements.
+From the results, we can see that EO of the human is zero.
+Therefore, once humans find all correct atomic transformations, it is easy to figure out the orders meanwhile.
+However, for all deep models, the EOs are larger than zero, which indicates a clear effect of the order on the reasoning process.
+In order to find out the extent of the effect, i.e., whether $0.0915\sim0.1701$ means a large deviation, we perform an experiment on 100 randomly selected order sensitive samples.
+Specifically for each sample, we randomly assign an order for ground truth atomic transformations.
+As a result, the EO is 0.5008, which could be viewed as an upper bound of the order error.
+Therefore, the current deep models indeed have some ability to tackle the orders, but there still leaves some room for improvements.